Floyd H. Hyde

-Floyd Harold Hyde (1921-2016) was an American businessman, attorney, and politician of Volga German descent who was Mayor of Fresno from 1965 to January 1969 and served as Under Secretary of Housing and Urban Development for just under one year in 1973.
-As of 2020, Hyde is the last mayor of Fresno to have been both born and raised in Fresno.
-Hyde was born to Henry Jacob Heidt and Anna Stuckert, on March 18, 1921 in Fresno, California.
+Floyd Harold Hyde (1921–2016) was an American businessman, attorney, and politician of Volga German descent who was Mayor of Fresno from 1965 to January 1969 and served as Under Secretary of Housing and Urban Development for just under one year in 1973.
+Hyde was the last mayor of Fresno to have been both born and raised in Fresno until 2021 when Jerry Dyer became mayor.
+Hyde was born to Henry Jacob Heidt and Anna Stuckert, on March 18, 1921, in Fresno, California.
 Hyde was the third of four brothers.
 The Hyde family changed the family name from Heidt as a result of Anti-German sentiment during World War I as noted by Hyde's oldest brother, Delbert Heidt, retaining the original surname due to being born prior to the entry of the United States in World War I.

 Hyde graduated from Fresno High School in 1939 and attended Fresno State Normal School graduating with a degree in Fine Arts in 1943.
 Upon graduation, Hyde enlisted in the United States Marine Corps and earned his officer commission of Captain at Marine Corps Base Quantico in Virginia.
 Hyde served in the Pacific Theater during World War II, and was stationed in Japan after the surrender.
-After the war, Floyd earned a law degree at the University of Southern California and returned to Fresno and started a law practice.
+After the war, Floyd earned a Juris Doctor degree at the University of Southern California and returned to Fresno and started a law practice.
 Hyde would be the attorney representative for local radio station KARM in their pursuit against another station KFRE for the only VHF license in Fresno.